egoist/presite/README.md

 ```
 </details>
 <br>

-By default it only prerender path: `/`, you can configure `routes` option for more, see below:
+By default it only prerenders path: `/`, you can configure `routes` option for more, see below:

 ## Configure in package.json